misyma/misyma/README.md

 # bookshelf

-A website to store information about the books you own.
+A website for storing and rating the books you own.